 Therefore, the words you hear might sound very similar, but due to its slight different pitch,

-The tone markers is similar to the English word ending sound.
+The Hmong tone markers is similar to the English ending character.
 For example,

-For ease of rememberring, I have put these eight tones into a friendly sentence as you can see below.
+For ease of remembering, I have put these eight tones into a friendly sentence as you can see below.